wkhere/stackless/Doc/library/logging.rst

       yes.
 If deemed appropriate, the record may be modified in-place by this method.

+Note that filters attached to handlers are consulted whenever an event is emitted by the handler, whereas filters attached to loggers are consulted whenever an event is logged to the handler (using :meth:`debug`, :meth:`info`, etc.) This means that events which have been generated by descendant loggers will not be filtered by a logger's filter setting, unless the filter has also been applied to those descendant loggers.

+.. _log-record:

 LogRecord Objects
 -----------------

-:class:`LogRecord` instances are created every time something is logged.
-They contain all the information pertinent to the event being logged.
-The main information passed in is in msg and args, which are combined using msg % args to create the message field of the record.
-The record also includes information such as when the record was created, the source line where the logging call was made, and any exception information to be logged.
+:class:`LogRecord` instances are created automatically by the :class:`Logger` every time something is logged, and can be created manually via :func:`makeLogRecord` (for example, from a pickled event received over the wire).

 .. class:: LogRecord(name, lvl, pathname, lineno, msg, args, exc_info, func=None)

-   Returns an instance of :class:`LogRecord` initialized with interesting information.
-The *name* is the logger name; *lvl* is the numeric level;
-   *pathname* is the absolute pathname of the source file in which the logging call was made; *lineno* is the line number in that file where the logging call is found; *msg* is the user-supplied message (a format string); *args* is the tuple which, together with *msg*, makes up the user message; and *exc_info* is the exception tuple obtained by calling :func:`sys.exc_info` (or :const:`None`, if no exception information is available).
-The *func* is the name of the function from which the logging call was made.
-If not specified, it defaults to ``None``.
+   Contains all the information pertinent to the event being logged.

+   The primary information is passed in :attr:`msg` and :attr:`args`, which are combined using ``msg % args`` to create the :attr:`message` field of the record.

+   .. attribute:: args

+      Tuple of arguments to be used in formatting :attr:`msg`.

+   .. attribute:: exc_info

+      Exception tuple (à la `sys.exc_info`) or `None` if no exception information is available.

+   .. attribute:: func

+      Name of the function of origin (i.e. in which the logging call was made).

+   .. attribute:: lineno

+      Line number in the source file of origin.

+   .. attribute:: lvl

+      Numeric logging level.

+   .. attribute:: message

+      Bound to the result of :meth:`getMessage` when :meth:`Formatter.format(record)<Formatter.format>` is invoked.

+   .. attribute:: msg

+      User-supplied :ref:`format string<string-formatting>` or arbitrary object
+      (see :ref:`arbitrary-object-messages`) used in :meth:`getMessage`.

+   .. attribute:: name

+      Name of the logger that emitted the record.

+   .. attribute:: pathname

+      Absolute pathname of the source file of origin.

    .. method:: getMessage()

       Returns the message for this :class:`LogRecord` instance after merging any user-supplied arguments with the message.

+.. _logger-adapter:

 LoggerAdapter Objects
 ---------------------